 “I was actually never a fan of the shack, to be honest,” he wrote me.
 “I thought it spoiled the view.”

-View or not, I’d still like to see Cappy’s Kitchen stay.
+That said, I’d still like to see Cappy’s Kitchen stay.

 What do you think?
 Comment yay or nay below!